Email FacebookTwitterMenu burgerClose thin

 Strategic Asset Allocation

-Strategic asset allocation is a long-term approach where investors set target allocations for various asset classes and periodically rebalance the portfolio back to these targets when their holdings drift from their target composition.
+Strategic asset allocation is a long-term approach where investors set target allocations for various asset classes.
+They must periodically rebalance the portfolio back to these targets when their holdings drift from their target composition.
 The aim is to maintain a consistent exposure to different asset classes, benefiting from their historical risk and return characteristics.

 Tactical Asset Allocation